Brahmgiani

 Brahmgiani (Punjabi: ਬ੍ਰਹਮਗਿਆਨੀ (Gurmukhi)) in Sikhism is a highly enlightened individual being who is one with Waheguru.
 In Sikhism, such a person has also been named a Gurmukh, Sadhu or Sant.
 Other derivations of Brahmgiani have come from one possessing the knowledge of Brahman.

+Concept

 Usage

 Brahmgiani is explained in poetry from Guru Arjan and Guru Nanak in the Sukhmani.
+It is also mentioned in the Guru Granth Sahib, specifically in pages 1289 and 1290.

+Traits

+The Brahmgiani in the Sikh worldview represents the spiritually perfected person who transcends ego and worldly attachment.
+Hence, a person that attains the state of Brahmgiani represents the complete embodiment of Godly traits such as kindness and humility embodied within the person.